Yrrieth/Spritesheet-engine/README.md

 };
 ```

-- You can change the value of the speed of movement by changing the value of the variable moveSpeed in the function upadte().
+- You can change the value of the movement speed by changing the value of the variable moveSpeed in the function upadte().

 ***